valderman/haste-compiler/README.md

 Building
 --------

-Clone [Fursuit](https://github.com/valderman/fursuit) and install it using `cabal install`, then do the same for haste-compiler and finally run `haste-boot` (or `~/.cabal/bin/haste-boot` if you don't have ~/.cabal/bin on your $PATH).
-That's it; you're now (hopefully) ready to build your first Haste application.

-I'd strongly recommend adding ~/.cabal/bin to your $PATH, or you'll have to invoke Haste as ~/.cabal/bin/hastec, which is sort of awkward.
+First, make sure that you are running GHC 7.4.2, as this is what the base libraries installed by haste-boot expects.
+Other versions may work, but they may also be quite buggy.

+Second, clone haste-compiler and install it using `cabal install`.

+Finally, run `haste-boot` (or `~/.cabal/bin/haste-boot`, if you don't have `~/.cabal/bin` in your `$PATH`) and wait for it to finish - you should now be able to use Haste!

 Building your own base libraries
 --------------------------------

-First off, build Fursuit and Haste using cabal.
+First off, run `haste-boot --force --no-base`.

-Next step, download the source code of a recent version of GHC (7.4.1 is the only version tested so far) and run `./buildlibs.sh $PATH_TO_GHC_SOURCE` from within the Haste directory.
+Then, download the source code of the same GHC version you're running (7.4.1 and 7.4.2 are the only versions tested so far, but any reasonable recent version should be OK).

-Finally, run `haste-boot --force --no-base` to install the Haste and Fursuit libraries on top of your custom base package.
+Unpack the GHC sources you just downloaded, go to the directory where you unpacked it and copy the file `mk/build.mk.sample` to `mk/build.mk` and edit it to add the following at the very top:

+    INTEGER_LIBRARY = integer-simple
+    BuildFlavour = quick

+Now, run `./configure && make`; wait.
+Fortunately, you only need to do this step once.
+If you want to rebuild your libraries at any time after this, you can start from the `buildlibs.sh` step.

+After GHC has finished building, go back to the haste-compiler directory and run `./buildlibs.sh /wherever/you/unpacked/GHC`.
+You may get a _LONG_ error message from GHC while running buildlibs.sh.
+If you do, let it finish and re-run it.
+It's also probably a good idea to reinstall Fursuit and haste-lib after rebuilding the base libraries; do this by issuing `haste-inst install` in their respective directories, or by running `haste-boot --force --no-closure --no-base`.

+Keep in mind, however, that a base library built on a 64-bit machine will be broken, in particular with regards to the arbitrary precision Integer type.

 Usage